 People are bombarded with offers all day long.
 Here’s a screenshot of just one email inbox searching for the term “10% off”.
 As you can tell, some of these emails are never opened even though they’re all offering something of value.

-In your fight against getting lost in the crowd, novelty is a great weapon.
-You want your discount messages to point to the fact that you’re offering something new and exciting.
+In your fight against getting lost in the crowd, creativity and novelty are secret weapons.
+You want your discount offer messages to point to the fact that you’re offering something new and exciting.

-Here’s a discount message example that takes into account the power of novelty.
+Here’s one more discount message example that takes into account the power of novelty.

 This example is backed with data from an A/B test we ran.
 It showed that texts with photos generate a higher click-through rate.